hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 Setting up the GnosisVPN PoC can be somewhat complex, as it involves multiple steps and configuration details:

 - **Download the binary** and run it with several env var parameters.
-- **Manually prepare** and configure a WireGuard interface on top of your GnosisVPN session.
+- **Manually prepare** and configure a WireGuard interface on top of your GnosisVPN connection.
 - **Configure the GnosisVPN service** using information from three separate sources:
-  1. Your entry node credentials
+  1. Your hoprd node credentials
   2. Your assigned device IP
   3. Your chosen exit location